NidhalNaffati/hackathon-ramadan-2024/README.md

 This immediate feedback loop enables learners to identify areas for improvement quickly and track their progress over time.

-The application provide :
+The application provides:

-* Support up to 30 languages:Enables learners to practice in their native language or any language they wish to learn, promoting inclusivity and engagement.
+* Support up to 30 languages: Enables learners to practice in their native language or any language they wish to learn, promoting inclusivity and engagement.

-* Real instant feedback by AI:Provides immediate insights on spelling , facilitating quick adjustments and reinforcing correct language usage.
+* Real instant feedback by AI: Provides immediate insights on spelling, facilitating quick adjustments and reinforcing correct language usage.

 * Speech analysis: Offers detailed feedback on spelling mistakes, and rhythm, helping learners refine their speaking